Learn why we consulted with Canadians on renewing our monetary policy framework in 2021—and find out what we heard and the final result.

 - assess how our approach works with fiscal and financial stability policies

-As we reviewed our current approach against other possible options, we consulted broadly with a variety of stakeholder groups and the general public to gather input.
-These public consultations provided us with an opportunity to take stock, gather input and ensure our policies and decisions reflect the views of the people we serve.
+As we reviewed our inflation targeting approach against other possible options, we consulted broadly with a variety of stakeholder groups and the general public to gather input.
+These public consultations provided us with an opportunity to take stock and ensure our policies and decisions reflect the views of the people we serve.

 What we heard

-This report summarizes what we heard during all the public engagement activities we undertook for this renewal.
+This report summarizes what we heard from our public engagements ahead of the 2021 renewal.
 This includes input gathered from:

-This report has been provided to our senior decision-makers.
-They will consider this input, alongside the research our economists have been doing, to put together a recommendation for the Minister of Finance about the Bank’s monetary policy approach for the next five years.
+This report was provided to our senior decision-makers.
+They considered this input, alongside the research our economists have been doing, to put together a recommendation for the Minister of Finance about the Bank’s monetary policy approach for the next five years.

-The final agreement on the framework option will be announced by the end of 2021.
+The final agreement on the framework was announced in December 2021.

 Even more ways to learn

-You’re invited to visit our website regularly for the latest information on inflation and monetary policy:
+Visit our website for the latest information on inflation and monetary policy: